-Thanks to a glut of these lovely little padron peppers from Riverford Organic I had the pleasure of making up some batches of pickle.
-Padron peppers are a bit of a Russian roulette – you never know if you will get a spicy one or a mild one so if you’re not a fan of spicy things this probably isn’t for you!
-These little peppers are beautiful sprinkled with Himalayan rock salt and just roasted in the oven as well, but if you have a few to many then this pickle is super easy to make.
+Thanks to a glut of these lovely little Padron peppers from Riverford Organic I had the pleasure of making up some batches of a pickle.
+Padron peppers are a bit of Russian roulette – you never know if you will get a spicy one or a mild one so if you’re not a fan of spicy things this probably isn’t for you!
+These little peppers are beautiful sprinkled with Himalayan rock salt and just roasted in the oven as well, but if you have a few too many then this pickle is super easy to make.
 It would also make a great homemade gift for a pickle-lover! 🙂

 You will need:

 20g Padron Peppers

 3 cups White wine vinegar

 1/2 cup Coconut sugar or unrefined raw sugar

 4 cloves Garlic – cut into halves or quarters (depending on size)